biojs/edu/series/101/30_package_basics.md

 - `.gitignore`: Files that should be ignored by the git versioning system
 - `LICENSE`: The license under which you want your source code to be distributed, e.g. MIT or Apache 2
-- `browser.js`: Helper for browserify to create a namespaced file for client-side javascript
 - `index.js`:  Index file over all submodules
 - `package.json`: Information about your package: author, version, ...
 - `lib` : Folder including your real source code